macsible/macsible/README.md

 A script is included to ensure certain dependencies are met:

-- Install Homebrew
+- Install Homebrew (if not already installed)
-- Install separate Python (via Homebrew)
+- Install separate Python (via Homebrew if not already installed)
-- Install Ansible (via Homebrew)
+- Install Ansible (via Homebrew if not already installed)
-- Create required files in not present: config.yml, config.local.yml, mac.yml, requirements.yml
+- Create required files if not present: config.yml, config.local.yml, mac.yml, requirements.yml
 - Download required Ansible Galaxy roles

 To execute this script run: